eclipse-edc/Connector/README.md

 connector from a unit test in order to try out functionality quickly or how to implement an outward-facing REST API for a connector.

-### `common`

-Contains utility code such as collection utils, string utils and helper classes.

-### `scripts`

-Contains several scripts to deploy a connector in an AKS cluster on Microsoft Azure using Terraform.

 ## Releases

 GitHub releases are listed [here](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector/releases).